-Hello!
-I build IT teams and design IT Systems for startups and nonprofits.
-I consistently encounter the same problems, so I set out to create a series of guides to help others navigate the IT Ecosystem.
-You can learn more about my philosphies via my website dave-bour.com or via my weekly newsletter.
+I build IT teams and tech for early stage companies.
+I recognized the same challenges, over and over at each startup, so I set out to create a series of guides to help you navigate the tech ecosystem.
+Learn more about my philosphy at dave-bour.com or inquire about engagements at The IT Plan.

-The tools, habits, and traits that have you’ve gotten you this far in your career are excellent to use for developing the next stage of it; but in order to succeed, you need to identify and adopt new tools.
-What you’ll find below are shortcuts from my personal experience.
-They were forged in the IT field, but the concepts generally apply to all fields.
+The tools, habits, and traits that have you’ve gotten you this far in your career are excellent for developing the next stage of it; but in order to succeed, you will need to identify and adopt new tools.
+What you’ll find below are shortcuts from my personal experience, developed in the IT field, but conceptually applicable to all.

-Transitioning from a hands-on, technical role into a manager, director, or any strategic position will be the most challenging task in your career.
+Transitioning from a hands-on, technical role into a strategic position will be the most challenging task in your career.
 It requires a entirely new way of seeing work.

-Let’s be honest— you’ve become a high-performing individual contributor (IC) because of your ability to:
+Let’s be honest— you’ve become a high-performing individual contributor because of your ability to:

 - do the work (productivity), or,